Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/build_nn_with_op_and_layer.md

 <img src="imgs/lenet.png" align='center'/>
 </div>

-The figure shows the inputs, outputs and layers in the network.
-There are two types of elements : one is calculation which represented by the box, including "op" and "layer", like `conv2d`, `dense`, `max_pool2d` and so on; the other is data which represented by arrows.
+There are two types of elements in the above diagram, one is the computing units represented by boxes which including `op` and `layer` such as `conv2d`, `dense`, `max_pool2d` and etc. The other is the data represented by arrows.
+It corresponds to the following code:

-The input of the network is `data` and it's shape is 100x1×28×28. `conv2d` takes `data` as input and produce output, then this output is used as input for `conv1`.
-After that the output of `conv1` is passed as input to `max_pool2d`, and so on.

-(Note: The input and output here is just place holder.
-We will explain this later.)

 ```python
 def lenet(data, train=False):